History of African Americans in San Antonio: History

-The first Africans that lived in San Antonio were Afro-Mexicans when Texas was still a part of Mexico before the Mexican–American War.
-African slaves arrived in 1528 in Spanish Texas.
+Many of the first Spanish settlers in San Antonio came from the Canary Islands, and a significant portion were of African descent.
 In 1792, there were 34 blacks and 414 mulattos in Spanish Texas.
 Anglo white immigration into Mexican Texas in the 1820s brought an increased numbers of slaves.
 Many African Americans in Texas remained in slavery until after the U.S. Civil War ended.
 There was scarce Union Army activity in Texas, preventing them from joining the Northern lines.
 During the Reconstruction era, newly emancipated African American slaves began moving from rural areas in Texas to San Antonio, establishing Freedmen's Towns on the city's East Side.
-Ellis Alley was one of the first African-American neighborhoods in San Antonio.
+Ellis Alley was one of the first African-American settlements in San Antonio.
 The census recorded 592 African-American slaves of 3,488 total residents living in San Antonio in 1850, five years after Texas joined the United States.
 Although slavery ended after the U.S. Civil War, by the mid-1870s racial segregation became codified throughout the South, including Texas.
 African Americans left Texas by the tens of thousands during the Great Migration in the first half of the 20th century, seeking work and political opportunities elsewhere.
+African Americans have owned land in San Antonio since Texas’ early colonial period and there are still are black landowners to the present day.
+San Antonio's military presence, particularly at Lackland and Kelly Air Force Bases, has historically drawn African American families seeking civil service jobs.
 African Americans in San Antonio were poorly represented by the predominantly white state legislature and city council, and were politically disenfranchised during the Jim Crow era; whites had used a variety of tactics, including militias and legislation, to re-establish political and social supremacy throughout the South.
 Racial segregation ended in the mid-1960s.
 On March 16, 1960, San Antonio became the first southern city to begin integration of its small restaurants when Richard Hunt sat at the lunch counter of the Woolworth's lunch counter in Alamo Plaza.
 In the 1970s, the African American population in San Antonio was 7.6 percent.

 Forbes ranked San Antonio in one of The Top 10 Cities Where African-Americans Are Doing The Best Economically.
 San Antonio ranks as the top Texas destination city for Black professionals and entrepreneurs.
-In addition to the New Great Migration, many African Americans in the US are now recently moving to San Antonio for lower cost of living and more job opportunities.
+San Antonio is one of the fastest-growing large cities in the United States, and a large portion of that growth is due to an influx of Black residents.
+In addition to the New Great Migration, many African Americans in the US are now recently moving to San Antonio for lower cost of living and more job opportunities with harmonious Black and Hispanic relations.
+San Antonio is considered more affordable in lower cost of living than Austin, Dallas, and Houston, which is an additional draw for many African American families.
 San Antonio's Black population also increased by more than 10,000 throughout the decade.
 When the census numbers were collected last year, there were nearly 94,000 non-Hispanic Black residents were living in the city, amounting to 6.5 percent of the total population.
 13 percent increase from the number of residents recorded in 2010.
 An additional 25,000 to 35,000 mostly black evacuees arrived in 2005 from the New Orleans metro after Hurricane Katrina with many of them deciding to stay in San Antonio.
 Ivy Taylor was also the first African American to be elected mayor of San Antonio and only the second woman in the position.
+Successful Black-owned businesses are abound in San Antonio.
+San Antonio's Black homeownership has increased during the pandemic.